DucHiep1712/vinen-cms/docs/VERCEL_DEPLOYMENT.md

 Make sure your repository includes:
 - `vercel.json` - Vercel configuration
 - `api/upload-file.ts` - Serverless function for file uploads
+- `package.json` - With Node.js 18.x specified in engines
+- `.nvmrc` - Node.js version specification
 - All frontend files

+**Important:** This project requires Node.js 18.x.
+Make sure your Vercel project is set to use Node.js 18.x in the project settings.

 ## Step 2: Set Environment Variables in Vercel